Differences Between Busy People and Productive People

 The idea that being busy equals being productive is very far-fetched.
-A person who has a busy schedule is not necessarily productive, as we have previously discussed in our ‘A Busy Person’s Lies‘ blog post.
-In fact, being a productive person, or even a Productivity Ninja, is not at all tantamount to being a busy one. ‘’Many people see those who rush chasing errands as more productive than those who are more passive, but this can easily be the very opposite’’ – explains Fred Dickson, a psychology expert at a well-known Essay Service.
+A person who has a busy schedule is not necessarily productive.
+In fact, a productive person, or “Productivity Ninja“, is not the same as a busy one. ‘’Many people see those who rush around chasing errands as more productive than those who are more passive.
+But is often the very opposite’’ – explains Fred Dickson, a psychology expert at a well known Essay Service.

-A busy person will try to fit many things into one day.
+A busy person will try to fit many things into one day:

 A productive person will cut down the list and get every prioritized task done in time.
 A busy person will believe that by adding more things to their to-do list, they will be more productive.
 A productive person knows how to prioritize.
-A Productivity Ninja will also prioritize their weekly review time in order to ensure they’re on top of all their projects, tasks and meetings.
-Productive people know the value of taking a step back and re-assessing prioritize, while busy people keep on paddling without the bigger picture in mind.
+A Productivity Ninja prioritizes their weekly review so they are on top of projects, tasks, and meetings.
+Productive people know the value of taking a step back and re-assessing.
+They prioritize, while busy people keep on paddling ahead without a bigger picture in mind.

 A busy person will accept any challenge and assignment.

-A productive person will take their time and choose the important ones.If a person is busy, it doesn’t mean that they’re doing something productive or important.
-Productive people take their time to differentiate between important and unimportant and will master the art of Productivity Ninja Ruthlessness and saying ‘No’.
+A productive person takes their time and chooses the important tasks.If a person is busy, it doesn’t mean that they’re doing something important.
+Productive people take time to differentiate between important and unimportant.
+They have mastered the art of Productivity Ninja Ruthlessness and saying ‘No’.

 A busy person is likely to be distracted.

 A productive person has a system in place.
-Busy people tend to multitask and therefore have lots of distractions lingering behind every corner.
+Busy people multitask and meet distractions around every corner.
 Productive people are the masters of mono-tasking and have systems in place to ensure they won’t be distracted as easily.
-In our time management training, we talk about various ways to be ruthless and protect our own attention.
+In our time management training, we talk about ways to protect our attention.

 A busy person tends to be glued to the desk.

 A productive person knows the importance of taking regular breaks.
 Breaks are an important way to remain productive and energized.
-We’re not just talking about your lunch break here, but frequent breaks throughout the work day.
-And not to forget, booking time off work to properly recharge.
-We can only give 100% at work, if we invest time into unplugging – your own health and productivity will be very thankful!
+We’re not just talking about your lunch break here.
+We mean frequent breaks throughout the work day.
+Don’t forget to book time off work to properly recharge.
+You only give 100% at work, if you invest time into unplugging.
+It is your own health and productivity that benefit!

 A busy person will respond to your email fast.

 Which of your habits are you turning upside down to become a Productivity Ninja rather than a busy person?